 Take A Slow Walk.

 This is one of the best ways to get used to your new surroundings without feeling overwhelmed.
 Just take a nice, easy walk around your immediate environment, even if it is just the immediate street your accomodation is on, and you will probably see just how easy it is to find accommodation in a new place when you see how many hostels and guesthouses there are for you to walk into, and how many bars, cafes, shops and other essential places that there are within a short walking distance.
 Don’t underestimate this subtle bit of knowledge, as it can really provide a huge confidence boost the first time you arrive in a new place without any plan or pre booked accommodation.
 Remember, in these first couple of decompression days you can easily get a tuk tuk, taxi or bemo (depending on where you are) back to your hotel if you stray a little too far.

-Other backpackers are a great source of information and inspiration, and this is just as important if you are travelling with someone as it is if you are travelling alone, just making the effort to say hi to someone can really make a huge difference, so whilst you still have that comfort zone of a private room head to a backpacker bar, get to know where the good hostels are, where the good eating spots are.
+Other backpackers are a great source of information and inspiration, and this is just as important if you are travelling with someone as it is if you are travelling alone.
+Just making the effort to say hi to someone can really make a huge difference, so whilst you still have that comfort zone of a private room head to a backpacker bar, get to know where the good hostels are, where the good eating spots are.
 Make some friends!
 One of the best things about backpacking around the world is the friendships you make.